playcanvas/editor/.github/CONTRIBUTING.md

 Contributors will be recognized in release notes and the project's contributor list.
 We appreciate all forms of contribution, from code to documentation to issue reports.

-Thank you for contributing to PlayCanvas Editor UI! 🎮
+Thank you for contributing to PlayCanvas Editor Frontend! 🎮